 Creativity will save humanity.
-This notion is the fuel propelling science fiction and fantasy writer, essayist, poet, actor, singer-songwriter, entrepreneur, and visionary Fabrice Guerrier, founder of Syllble Studios, a sci-fi and fantasy production house for writers and creatives who build fictional universes to tell stories.
+This notion is the fuel propelling science fiction and fantasy writer, essayist, poet, actor, singer-songwriter, entrepreneur, and visionary Fabrice Jude Guerrier, founder of Syllble Studios, a sci-fi and fantasy production company for writers and creatives who build fictional universes to tell stories.
 The widely published fiction author and poet is a sought-after speaker, a dedicated servant leader, and ardent international peacebuilder.
 Recently inducted into Forbes’ 30 under 30 class of 2021 for Art & Style and the Root Magazine’s 100 Most Influential African-Americans of 2021 in the Arts category.

-Born and raised in Port-au-Prince, Haiti, Fabrice immigrated at the age of 13 with his family to Coral Springs, Florida in 2004.
+Born in Port-au-Prince, Haiti, Fabrice immigrated at the age of 13 with his family to Coral Springs, Florida in 2004.
 An ambitious student driven by a fiery desire to make the world a better place, Fabrice went on to college at Florida State University, where he founded the LEEHG Institute, a social venture uniting students, experts and professors from disparate backgrounds to share ideas, collaborate, and “awaken the genius within.”
 His visionary work with the LEEHG Institute was highlighted in the book “The Student Leadership Challenge” by business leadership gurus Barry Posner and James M. Kouzes.

 His undergraduate experience culminated in earning a bachelor’s degree in international relations along with a Leadership Studies certificate.
 Eager to contribute his creativity and talents to promote widespread justice and peace, Fabrice went on to study at one of the world’s top programs for peacebuilding.
 At Eastern Mennonite University’s Center for Justice & Peacebuilding (CJP), he studied conflict transformation with the aim of understanding peace at the most fundamental level.
 As part of his studies, he traveled to Sierra Leone, Africa to study and research the unique “Fambul Tok” reconciliation process promoting community healing after trauma.
 He reflected on his experiences in West Africa in the essay “The Shock of Forgiveness,” published by the Zehr Institute.